Publication: Tammy 2 October 1976 to 1 January 1977

 But Olympia and Prince slip through Phipps’ fingers and go on the run, which forces Phipps and the Rotts to call the police.
 Olympia has one last event to win to secure her place in the Olympic team.
 She manages it by disguising Prince, but finds the police waiting for her afterwards.
 She is arrested and Prince is returned to the circus (after a terrible struggle).

 When the news breaks, it causes a national sensation.
 Amanda cannot believe it when she hears about the cruelty allegations against Olympia.
 Still owing Olympia for saving her life, Amanda mounts a secret vigil on Rott’s Circus, armed with a camera.
-So when Phipps presents his evidence of Olympia’s ‘cruelty’ at the trial, the defence counters with Amanda’s photographs of Linda Rott ill treating Prince in that manner.
+She eventually captures the evidence proving Linda, not Olympia, mistreated Prince.
+When Phipps presents his evidence of Olympia’s ‘cruelty’ at the trial, the defence counters with Amanda’s evidence.
 Linda flies into such a tantrum at being caught out that she has to be restrained by policemen, and her guilt is exposed to the court.
-The reactions of LOLA and the fate of the Rotts are not recorded, but of course the jury acquits Olympia – and after an extremely short deliberation, lasting barely twenty minutes.
+The reactions of LOLA and the fates of the Rotts are not recorded, but of course the jury acquits Olympia – and after an extremely short deliberation.

 Three days later Olympia is reunited with Prince and now has official proof of ownership.
 The same month (and one panel later) Olympia wins her Olympic gold.
 When she returns to Britain, Carsie is waiting for her.
 Carsie’s mother had passed over but left a house in Malta that she invites Olympia and Prince to share.

 When Olympia Jones was first published there could be no doubt it was inspired by the 1976 Montreal Olympics.
 Montreal was extremely topical in Tammy’s 1976 year, probably because Bella was making a bid for it in her 1976 story.
 Olympia certainly had more luck at the Olympics than Bella, who had to settle for participating in the opening ceremony after being denied the chance to compete.
-Olympia Jones does not specifically refer to Montreal or any other particular Olympic Games, so it does not become dated as the 1976 Bella story would.
+Olympia Jones does not specifically refer to Montreal or any other particular Olympic Games.
+So in that regard it does not become dated as the Montreal Bella story eventually would.

-In terms of plotting Olympia is far superior to the 1976 Bella story, which turned into a rather silly plot line of Bella getting lost on the Continent while striving to reach the Games she can’t even compete in – and all without her passport!
-In contrast, Olympia has a strong, tightly plotted and well-paced storyline (except for the final episode, which feels a bit crammed), and strong characters whose ambitions, faults and personalities drive the plot in an exciting, dramatic manner.
+In terms of plotting, Olympia is far superior to the 1976 Bella story, which turned into a rather silly plot line of Bella getting lost on the Continent while striving to reach the Games she can’t even compete in – and all without her passport!
+In contrast, Olympia has a strong, tightly plotted and well-paced storyline (except for the final episode, which feels a bit crammed and several things don’t get the development they are crying out for), and strong characters whose ambitions, faults and personalities drive the plot in an exciting, dramatic manner.

 Olympia was so popular that she was brought back by popular demand in 1981.
 Olympia also makes some humorous cameo appearances in Wee Sue’s special story commemorating Tammy’s 10th birthday issue, which is further proof of what a classic she had become.